Wilson Benesch GRAVITON® Ti Tonearm Dohmann Edition

 Separation – The GRAVITON® Ti has the ability to allow the listener to track each individual instrument with seemingly less effort while still maintaining the ebb and flow of the whole performance.
 It feels like each instrument has its own space while at the same time the performance as a whole is integrated and natural.

 As with most extreme or no-compromise designs, the cost of manufacturing such a piece of equipment is very high.
-It is unfortunate that this level of cost precludes the arm from being experienced by many music-lovers but this is an unfortunate reality for components that have such a high cost of manufacture.
+It is unfortunate that this level of cost precludes the arm from being experienced by many music-lovers but this is an unfortunate reality for components of this nature.
 We are glad that someone even attempted to make such a tonearm and that it exists as an option for people to experience.
-Given the response that this tonearm has received from very discerning audiophiles and from our own experience, we can confidently say that for those that have a highly discriminating system and are desiring to experience the ultimate in fidelity, the ultimate in hearing the information that is contained in the groove of a record in its purest form, the GRAVITON® Ti represents value.
+Given the response that this tonearm has received from very discerning audiophiles and from our own experience, we can confidently say that for those that have a highly discriminating system and are desiring to experience the ultimate in fidelity, the ultimate in hearing the information that is contained in the groove of a record in its purest form, the GRAVITON® Ti represents genuine value.

 Videos